rjgsousa/face-liveness-age-detector/docs/overview.rst

 FLAD: Workflow
 ################################

-This figure illustrates the end-to-end workflow of the Face Liveness and Age Detector project. different technologies.
+This figure illustrates the end-to-end workflow of the Face Liveness and Age Detector project.

 .. figure:: images/FLAD-workflow.png
     :name: FLAD_workflow_fig